Pelvic Floor Physiotherapy

 Yes, you are welcome to bring your baby to your appointment.
 We understand that it can be difficult for parents to find childcare during appointments and that bringing a baby may be necessary.
 However, we kindly request that parents understand that we have a schedule to keep and we cannot extend the treatment time to accommodate interruptions related to taking care of the baby.

-VIRTUAL PELVIC FLOOR PHYSIOTHERAPY
+ONLINE PELVIC FLOOR PHYSIOTHERAPY

-About Virtual Pelvic Floor Physiotherapy Appointments
+About Online Pelvic Floor Physiotherapy Appointments

 - Your privacy is important to us.
 We use encrypted software to keep your physiotherapy appointments confidential.